Indonesian Islamic Union Party: The PSII in cabinet and parliament

 After Amir Sjarifuddin reshuffled the cabinet in November 1947, in the new lineup, the PSII was given five seats, including deputy prime minister.
 When this cabinet collapsed on 23 January 1948, the PSSI did not sit in any cabinets for more than two years.
 Following the reestablishment of the Indonesian unitary state after the dissolution of the United States of Indonesia in 1950, the PSII was given four seats in the Provisional People's Representative Council and chairman of the Masyumi executive council Mohammad Natsir appointed one PSSI member, Harsono Tjokroaminoto to his cabinet, which took office on 6 September.
 However, Harsono resigned on 31 December shortly after the PSII had voted against a parliamentary motion of confidence in the cabinet.
 Haroso's brother, Anwar Tjokroaminoto was the only PSSI member in the Wilopo Cabinet, serving as social affairs minister from April 1952 until he resigned in May 1953.

 The party came fifth in the 1955 legislative election with 2.9 percent of the vote, winning eight seats in the People's Representative Council.
 In the 1971 election it won 2.4 percent of the vote and ten seats, but shortly after was forced to fuse into the United Development Party, ending its existence as a separate political entity.

 Post-Suharto revival

 After the forced merger of the parties, the PSII became a mass nonpolitical organization called Syarekat Islam.
 Following the fall of Suharto, on 29 May 1998 the PSII was revived with Taufiq Rusjdi Tjokroaminoto, grandson of Oemar Said Tjokroaminoto, as chairman.
-In the 1999 election it received less than 0.5% of the vote, winning one seat in the legisalture, held by Amaruddin Djajasubita, representing Tasikmalaya.
+In the 1999 election it received less than 0.5% of the vote, winning one seat in the legislature, held by Amaruddin Djajasubita, representing Tasikmalaya.
 Party chair Taufiq Rusjdi Tjokroaminoto died in February 2001 and the party was subsequently dissolved according to the 2002 Political Parties Law.